 This course offers students the opportunity to interact with current law enforcement agencies.
 Students will be given the opportunity to ride along with both large and smaller agencies in Southeast Minnesota.
-(Prerequisites: Enrollment in the Law Enforcement program; completion of LAWE 1105 and LAWE 1112).
+(Prerequisites: LAWE 1105; LAWE 1112).
 (2 C/O lect, 2 lab).